4 effective sales approaches to incorporate into your sales process

 This approach is ideal for leading customers through the three common buying stages:

-• Early buying stage: This is where customers have trouble distinguishing between meaningful and irrelevant information and deciding if more information is needed.
+- Early buying stage: This is where customers have trouble distinguishing between meaningful and irrelevant information and deciding if they need more information.

 The prescriptive sales approach is more an organizational aptitude than an individual skill—one that can be applied to marketing content just as well as sales conversations.